Lounge lizard

+Examples

 In the 1919 Charlie Chaplin film Sunnyside the term appears as a title card, describing a group of men reading newspapers in a hotel lobby.

 In Buster Keaton's 1924 film Sherlock Jr., Keaton plays a projectionist at a movie theater where the movie showing is Hearts & Pearls or The Lounge Lizard's Lost Love.
 The movie within a movie has a character who is good looking and well dressed who is romantically involved with a wealthy young woman.

+In first story of Agatha Christie’s Parker Pyne Investigates, ‘The Case of the Middle-Aged Wife’, the character of Claude Luttrell is referred to as a “lounge lizard”.